Download for FAQ’s on MMDA in Sinhala

 - Appearance of lawyers in Quazi courts

 In layperson speak, the two split reports are termed as Justice Saleem Marsoof (JSM) Report and All Ceylon Jamiyyathul Ulama (ACJU) or Faisz Mustapha (FM) Report.
-Both sides believe that their recommendations are more Shari’ah complaint and based on Islamic law than the other sides.
+Both sides believe that their recommendations are Shari’ah complaint and based on Islamic law.

 Minister of Justice, Thalatha Athukorala has on multiple occasions commented that the Ministry is not able to take the reforms process forward because there is divided opinions among members of the 2009 Committee.